 What is FOGO?
 Why are we moving to FOGO?

-Right now, most of us have lime-green lid garden organics kerbside bins for garden waste only.
-Once the FOGO waste system starts, you can place food organics and other compostable items into this bin, along with your garden waste.
+The FOGO waste system has already started for most households, except for multi-unit developments.
+If your household is FOGO-ready, you are now able to place food organics and other compostable items into the lime-green lid bin, along with your garden waste.
 The contents of your FOGO bin will be turned into compost, instead of being taken to landfill.

 When will FOGO start?

 The less we send to landfill, the better for our environment.
 Right now, up to half the contents of our red lid general waste bin is organic material that ends up in landfill.
 Under the FOGO system, we can divert this material from landfill and turn it into compost.

 The WA State Government requires all local governments in Perth and Peel to move to FOGO by 2025.
 The City's early adoption of FOGO is part of our ongoing commitment to reduce waste and reduce greenhouse gases.

 We have delivered the kitchen caddies to households, to help you separate food waste in your kitchen.

 - If you live in Area 1 FOGO collections have commenced in the week beginning 12 April 2021